mulcmu/T1-pyro/README.md

 * Remove the stock screen, host (core board) PCB, ribbon cable on lower adapter board, power cable from lower adapter board, cable from the usb hub

+* Optional for load cell support:

+    * Remove the J20 5 pin header pins and replace with right angle head pins on bottom of pcb.

+    * A magnet/enamel wire needs added to jumper Pin 30 on STM32F103 to Pin 32

 * Install the PI, slide over existing standoffs, secure with M3 screws

 * Connect usb adapter extension from pi to the usb cable running to upper adapter board / motherboard